IDENTITYDIAGRAM MAPPING EXTERNAL REFERENCES

 Framework ConceptFramework DefinitionSysFEAT ConceptSysFEAT Definition

-An Action Process is a Behavior that describes a typical course of action intended to produce Outcome Events, through the involvement of Agents as Active Participants.
+An Action Process Type is a Behavior Type that describes a typical course of action intended to produce Outcomes, through the involvement of Agent Types as Active Participants.

 During its course of action, a process consumes or produces Functional Assets, including Information Assets.